 - After DNA isolation, the extracted DNA is subjected to PCR to obtain the number of copies of targeted sequences.

-- The number of copies is denoted by 2n, where “n” refers to the number of cycles.
+- Mathematically, the number of copies obtained can be calculated as, The number of copies = 2n, where “n” refers to the number of cycles.
 Over 20 cycles, there are precisely 1,048,555 copies of DNA.

 - The main objective of performing PCR is to amplify the small amount of targeted DNA sequence.
 Agarose Gel Electrophoresis can help visualize the amplified DNA.